Sonnet 316

 Precious tears for those lost souls long sailed;

-Ardent prayers to beseech our Father above
+Sweet ardent prayers to our Father above

-That our terrestrial meanderings be hailed.
+That our earth-born enchantments be hailed.

 The truth is that life is a wondrous song…